NVIDIA/warp/docs/modules/fem.rst

    .. toctree::
    :maxdepth: 2

-The ``warp.fem`` module is designed to facilitate computing weak-form integrals in element-based Galerkin methods, allowing to quickly experiment with various FEM formulations and discretization schemes.
+The ``warp.fem`` module is designed to facilitate solving physical systems described as differential equations.
+For example, it can solve PDEs for diffusion, convection, fluid flow, and elasticity problems using finite element-based (FEM) Galerkin methods, and allows users to quickly experiment with various FEM formulations and discretization schemes.

-.. note:: The FEM tookit is under construction and should be expected to change rapidly, please treat this section as work in progress.

 Integrands
 ----------